 These are going to be important both in relating super-exceptional formulations of 11D SuGra to topological Tduality, under dimensional reduction, but in particular due to the fact that the global completion of 11D SuGra by a flux quantization law leads to new solitonic states of the C-field not only on topologically non-trivial spacetime domains but now also on their much larger super-exceptional enhancement.
-Such global effects in exceptionalgeometric super-gravity seem not to have received attention before, we will discuss first examples in [GSS25b].
+Such global effects in exceptionalgeometric super-gravity seem not to have received attention before.